freedit-org/freedit/README.md

 * Easy to deploy: one binary to run, using embedded database [sled](https://github.com/spacejam/sled)
 * No javascript at all, for safety maximization. ([Why javascript is evil](https://thehackernews.com/2022/05/tails-os-users-advised-not-to-use-tor.html))
 * e2ee private message
-* LaTex and Code highlighting support without JavaScript
+* Math and Code highlighting support without JavaScript
 * Markdown support
 * inn: Subgroup like Subreddits
 * solo: Personal space like Twitter